joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/003-Social-Engineering-Attacks.md

 - Can trick users pretty easily, if they're not looking carefully at the URL.
 - Example: Registering "gnail.com" to impersonate gmail.com

+## Pharming

+A pharming attack redirects users from legitimate websites to malicious ones by compromising DNS settings or the website itself.

+- Often involves poisoning the DNS cache to reroute traffic.
+- Users may unknowingly enter sensitive data, such as login credentials, on fake sites.
+- Difficult to detect as the malicious sites often appear identical to the real ones.

+## Fraud and Scams

+- **Identity Fraud**
+  - Unauthorized use of someone else's personal information.
+  - Often for financial gain.
+  - Can lead to financial losses and damage to credit history.

+- **Identity Theft**
+  - Stolen personal information used without consent.
+  - Can involve impersonation, financial fraud, or accessing bank accounts.
+  - Can result from various methods like phishing, data breaches, or physical theft.

+- **Scams**
+  - Fraudulent schemes or deceptive practices.
+  - Designed to trick individuals or organizations.
+  - Common types include lottery scams, romance scams, and investment scams.

+- **Invoice Scam**
+  - Fake or fraudulent invoices for goods or services not ordered or received.
+  - Often appear legitimate with logos and contact information.
+  - Scammers impersonate suppliers to request payment for fictitious products or services.